So, you want to build a data science team? Here’s some stuff to think about.

 It seems trite to say that data science’s applications are broad, but they are.
 And data science teams come in different forms, within different organisational structures and under different names.

 There’s a pretty good Venn diagram developed by Drew Conway which gets to the heart of the ambiguous phrase ‘data science’.
+Where hacking skills, maths and statistics knowledge, and substantive expertise overlap, this is data science.

 In Conway’s words, “The difficulty in defining these skills is that the split between substance and methodology is ambiguous, and as such it is unclear how to distinguish among hackers, statisticians, subject matter experts, their overlaps and where data science fits.”